amar-laksh/amar-laksh.github.io/_posts/2018-07-29-the-distributed-papers-how-did-your-messenger-know-when-your-friend-was-online.md

 * And if we use real physical clocks then it is clearly known that clocks do not keep accurate time, relatively speaking.

-Therefore, a better solution would be to include a system where there is no dependency on any notion of physical time.
+Hence, a better solution would be to include a system where there is no dependency on any notion of physical time.

 To create such a solution, Leslie came up with a simple relation called the "happened before" relation, denoted by "⟶".

-The "happened before" relation is defined on the set of events of a system satisfying the folowing three conditions:
+The "happened before" relation is defined on the set of events of a system satisfying the folowing three conditions (The first two of which together,  is termed the **Clock Condition**):

 **C1.** If *a* and *b*  are events in the same process, and *a* comes before *b*, then *a* ⟶ *b*.